Do You Need A Dedicated Circuit For A Freezer Or Fridge?

 Be Safe & Follow The Rules

 In addition to all these guidelines, please follow the power requirements dictated by the manufacturer for your appliances.
-Feel free to call a professional electrician if you have any questions or if you need to make sure your panel is capable of supporting a freezer or fridge.
+Feel free to call a local professional electrician if you have any questions or if you need to make sure your panel is capable of supporting a freezer or fridge.
 An electrician can also help you install a GFCI outlet in your garage to support these appliances.
 By doing this, you will ensure the safety of your electrical system without having to worry that your GFCI outlet will trip, resulting in all your food going bad.
 If your circuit breaker keeps tripping, because you’ve recently added a refrigerator or freezer, please take the time and contact a qualified electrician to come have a look at your breaker panel and help you find the right solution to the issue.

 GFCI Outlets & Backup Generators Can Come In Handy